JuliaPalacios/phylodyn/README.md

 phylodyn
 ========

-The purpose of `phylodyn` is to facilitate phylodynamic inference and analysis in an approachable R package.
+This is a branch forked from mdkarcher/phylodyn.
+The purpose of this branch of `phylodyn` is to incorporate the sampling of genealogies and facilitate phylodynamic inference and analysis from data directly.
+This branch includes some python code and installation may be problematic.
+We are working to resolve this.

 ## Installation